asdf-vm/asdf/docs/guide/upgrading-to-v0-16.md

 Installation of version 0.16.0 is much simpler than previous versions of asdf.
 It's just three steps:

-* Download the appropriate `asdf` binary for your operating system/architecture combo and place it in a directory on your `$PATH`
+* Download the appropriate `asdf` binary for your operating system/architecture combo from the [GitHub releases page](https://github.com/asdf-vm/asdf/releases) and place it in a directory on your `$PATH`
 * Add `$ASDF_DATA_DIR/shims` to the front of your `$PATH`.
 * Optionally, if you previously had a customized location for asdf data, set `ASDF_DATA_DIR` to the directory you already had the old version installing